For the Lightest, Fluffiest Falafel, This Award-Winning Chef Uses His Mother’s Recipe

 In a food processor, pulse together the onion, garlic, parsley, and cilantro until evenly blended but not completely smooth, about 10 (1-second) pulses.
 Add the fava beans and pulse until the largest pieces of fava are no bigger than a peppercorn, about 40 (1-second) pulses, scraping down the sides now and again for even blending.
 Pulse in the cumin, coriander, cayenne, and salt and blend until you have a cohesive mass that holds together and can be formed into balls without crumbling much.

-Heat 1 1/2 inches of oil in the Dutch oven over medium-high heat until an instant-read thermometer registers nearly 350 degrees F or when bubbles form around a wooden spoon placed in the oil.
+Heat 1 1/2 inches of oil in the Dutch oven over medium-high heat until an instant-read thermometer registers nearly 350 degrees Fahrenheit or when bubbles form around a wooden spoon placed in the oil.
 Gently roll the balls, then press into the coriander-sesame mix to flatten into 1/2-inch (12mm) thick, 2-inch wide patties.
-In batches of 6, carefully lower the ta’ameya into the oil and fry, turning once or twice, until dark brown on the outside, about 3 minutes total.
+In batches of 6, carefully lower the ta’ameya into the oil and fry, turning once or twice until dark brown on the outside, about 3 minutes total.
 Transfer the ta’ameya to the paper towels to drain.
 Sprinkle with flaky salt, if desired.
 Skim the oil as needed to get rid of stray pieces of sesame seeds and coriander.
 Check the temperature, adjusting the heat as necessary to maintain 350 degrees F before frying the next batch.

-Recipe reprinted with permission from “My Egypt: Cooking from My Roots (A Cookbook)” by Michael Mina.
+Recipe reprinted with permission from “My Egypt: Cooking From My Roots (A Cookbook)” by Michael Mina.
 Published by Voracious, an imprint of Little, Brown.

 ___________________________